nvlinhvn/robot-detection/README.md

 ![knn_kpi_2](./img/knn_metrics_extra.png)

+* The model (both Class 0 and Class 1) significantly outperforms the baseline lift.
+* Class 1 shows better performance than Class 0, reaching maximum gain faster.
+* In calibration, the model deviates from perfect calibration, showing some overconfidence in its predictions.

 ### Random Forest Classifier

 ![rf_kpi](./img/rf_metrics.jpg)

-* Random forest has more wide range of prediction probability
+* With lower weighted log loss, random forest indicates more confident and accurate predictions, or more wide range of prediction probability
-* The maximum separation distance between 2 classes is 0.96, at the 30%th of sample, covering for ~70% of data, and also works better with bottom 40% of data compared with kNN
+* The maximum separation distance between 2 classes is 0.96, at the 30%th of sample, covering for ~70% of data, and also works better with bottom 40% of data compared with kNN.
+Reaching maximum KS statistic earlier than kNN suggests it separates classes more efficiently.

 ![rf_kpi_2](./img/rf_metrics_2.jpg)

+* Similar to KNN, model (both Class 0 and Class 1) significantly outperforms the baseline.
+* Class 1 shows better performance than Class 0, reaching maximum gain faster.
+* In calibration, the model deviates from perfect calibration, showing some overconfidence in its predictions.

+In general, Random Forest shows slightly better overall performance, particularly in terms of calibration and prediction confidence.
+It appears to handle the class imbalance more effectively, making it the preferable choice for this specific classification task.